actuator/cve/README.md

 ## Broken Access Control

+- **CVE-2026-84852**
+  - **Description**: A security vulnerability has been detected in Reader Tools PDF Reader App 98.8 on Android.
+The affected element is the function ActSplashNew.handleDeeplink of the component File Handler.
+The manipulation of the argument _display_name leads to path traversal.

 - **CVE-2026-84442**
   - **Description**: MapQuest for Android (package com.mapquest.android.ace, version 10.16.1) is affected by a path traversal ("Dirty Stream", CWE-22 / CWE-23) reachable through its exported activity com.mapquest.android.ace.MainActivity.
 Any installed application, holding no Android permissions, can send an ACTION_SEND intent (type "text/html") carrying an EXTRA_STREAM content:// Uri to the exported activity and reach the copy.
 Overwriting the AsyncStorage database (databases/RKStorage, table catalystLocalStorage) yields arbitrary control over the app's stored state, including session and authentication values, causing persistent forced-logout / denial of service and possible auth-state manipulation.

 - **CVE-2026-84431**
-  - **Description**: A vulnerability has been found in AirAsia MOVE App up to 12.47.1 on Android and classified as problematic.
-Affected by this issue is the function getRealPath of the class com.airasia.core.utils.RealPathUtil within the component Intent Handler (ACTION_SEND share intake).
-The manipulation of the argument _display_name (the copy destination filename, reported by the sending content provider) leads to path traversal.
+  - **Description**: A vulnerability was detected in AirAsia MOVE App up to 12.47.1 on Android.
+This issue affects the function com.airasia.core.utils.RealPathUtil.getRealPath of the component com.airasia.mobile.
+Performing a manipulation of the argument _display_name results in path traversal

 - **CVE-2026-78196**
   - **Description**: A vulnerability has been found in achorein expo-share-intent up to 8.0.0 and classified as problematic.
 Affected by this vulnerability is the function getDataColumn of the file ExpoShareIntentModule.kt of the component Android File Copy Routine.
 The manipulation of the argument _display_name with an unknown input leads to a path traversal vulnerability.